DSpenn/HW13_eCommerce/README.md

 This homework is graded based on the following criteria:

-[] The GitHub repository containing your application code.
+[] The URL The GitHub repository containing your application code.

 [] A walkthrough video that demonstrates the functionality of the e-commerce back end must be submitted, and a link to the video should be included in your readme file.
 [] The walkthrough video must show all of the technical acceptance criteria being met.